ForLoopNelson/mood-track/README.md

 ** Start app Development: npm run dev

 TODO:

+[!IMPORTANT]  -- Timestamp for all posts are wrong.
+Find the issue and fix it

 --Make the Title text a tad bigger when on Mobile.
 Tablet looks ok

 --Get rid of unused JS files